B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 If you need help, here's a list of the top podcasting consultants currently available, with a brief explanation of the services they provide.

-If you're leaning more toward partnering with a podcast agency, we put together a list of the Top 20 B2B Podcast Production Agencies & Companies in 2025.
+If you're leaning more toward partnering with a podcast agency, we put together a list of the Top 20 B2B Podcast Production Agencies & Companies.

 Equipment vs. Software vs. Talent: Spend Order for Maximum Impact